James Wellbeloved: Eight in ten dog lovers take as much care over choosing their pet's dinner as they do with their own meals, new research has revealed

 - To highlight the critical role of soil, James Wellbeloved unveiled a 15-foot giant mucky pup sculpture named Ellie in central London - with Ellie's playful stance reflecting how soil makes dogs happy on the outside while also representing the four football fields of healthy soil degraded every second globally³.

-LONDON, April 03, 2025 (GLOBE NEWSWIRE) -- Today, Mars, Incorporated a global leader in pet care products and services, releases new research through its James Wellbeloved brand which uncovers that UK dog owners care deeply about their pets' nutrition, but many don't realise that the journey of their dog's food begins long before it reaches their bowl.2
+LONDON, April 04, 2025 (GLOBE NEWSWIRE) -- Today, Mars Incorporated, a global leader in pet care products and services, released new research through its James Wellbeloved brand which uncovers that UK dog owners care deeply about their pets' nutrition, but many don't realise that the journey of their dog's food begins long before it reaches their bowl.2

 8 in 10 UK dog owners (79%) say they put as much thought into their pet's diet as their own, yet only a quarter (26%) say they have a high level of understanding as to where their dog's food comes from.